Nodes

 At node level, the same model looks like this.

-Solid arrows show that one node reads another node's output; dashed
+Solid arrows show that one node reads another node's state variable; dashed

-arrows from state show self-reads, where a node reads its own output from
+arrows from state show self-reads, where a node reads its own state variable from

 the previous tick.